Dehn Mansion: Later history

 The insurance company Nord & Syd acquired both parts of the mansion in 1942.
 Det Dansk-Franske Dampskibsselskab, a shipping company, acquired the building in 1956.

 In 1976, the mansion was taken over by the state and put through a major renovation.
 The northern part was sold to Danish Association of Pharmaconomists in 1980.

 two parts of the mansion were once again sold to different buyers.
 The northern part was taken over by the government and used for housing the Ministry of Environmental Affairs.
 The southern part has for instance housed the Danish Copyright Bureau.

+In the night between 3 and 4 May 2010, a violent fire broke out in the roof of the mansion.
+On the night between May 4 and 5, the floors of the building collapsed completely, leaving only the outer walls intact.
+The mansion was then rebuilt in the same style before the fire.

 Architecture

 The Dehn Mansion is designed in the Late Baroque/Rococo style.
 The main facades towards Bredgade consist of three three-storey pavilions with Mansard roofs connected by lower, two-storey sections.

 The piano nobile has tall, arched windows tpååed bnu sandstone decorations.
 The facade has ear-lesenes (i.e. small square and the central pavilions also have pilasters with highly decorated capitals and grooves at the ground floor level.
 The cornices are decorated with Vases and cartouches on the roofs.